 Toulon’s primary use is as a French Naval base, so it has a very distinct feeling from other cities you’ll visit on the French Riviera.
 Warships replace megayachts as you look out onto the harbor.
 But if you’ve had enough of the bougie elitism that comes with the French Riviera, maybe Toulon would be perfect for you!

 Blue collars replace white in this town, but Toulon is a great option for a day trip from Nice.
 Despite the naval base, it does have some beautiful sandy beaches and hidden coves that line its shores.
 Another popular thing to do in Toulon is visiting the Musée National de la Marine, where you can check out a number of maritime artifacts and learn about local maritime history.
 Visitors also love to take the cable car up Mont Faron.

 Driving to Toulon takes roughly 1 hour and 30 minutes.
 A train is only slightly longer at 1 hour and 50 minutes.

 Monaco is not actually a city in France, but in fact its own, independent country!
 It’s the second smallest country in the world, in fact.

-Best-known for the Monaco Grand Prix and Monte Carlo, Monaco has quite the reputation in the international arena.
+Best known for the Monaco Grand Prix and Monte Carlo, Monaco has quite a reputation in the international arena.
 Like many other destinations on the French Riviera, Monaco is renowned for its extravagance and opulence.